Bristol 188: Design and development

-Amongst the various stipulations of the specification was the requirement of engine installations which permitted the fitting of different air intakes, engines and propelling nozzles.
+Among the various specification requirements were engine installations which permitted the fitting of different air intakes, engines and propelling nozzles.
 The Type 188 was originally intended to be powered by a pair of Rolls-Royce Avon engines, however, these were substituted for a pair of De Havilland Gyron Junior engines (each of which was half a ton lighter) in June 1957.
-This change of engines necessitated some configuration changes, including the mounting of the engines further forwards along with elongated nacelles and jet pipes.
-The Gyron Junior was then under development for the Saunders-Roe SR.177 supersonic interceptor and incorporated a fully variable reheat arrangement, which achieved a smooth variation in thrust between dry and full reheat, so being one of the first engines in the world to give continuous variation in thrust from idle to max reheat.
+This change of engines necessitated some configuration changes, including the mounting of the engines further forward along with elongated nacelles and jet pipes.
+The Gyron Junior was then under development for the Saunders-Roe SR.177 supersonic interceptor and incorporated a fully variable reheat arrangement, making it one of the first engines in the world to give continuous variation in thrust from idle to max reheat.
 This choice of powerplant resulted in the Type 188 having a typical endurance of only 25 minutes, not long enough to conduct the high-speed research tests that were required of it.
 Chief Test Pilot Godfrey L. Auty reported that while the Type 188 transitioned smoothly from subsonic to supersonic flight, the Gyron Junior engines were prone to surging beyond that speed, causing the aircraft to pitch and yaw.

 In order to solve the aerodynamic and flutter problems identified, a large number of scale models were produced and tested.
 Some of these models were mounted on converted rocket boosters and used to conduct free-flight investigations, multiple such launches were conducted from RAE Aberporth.
 As a result of these tests, along with wind tunnel testing, various aerodynamic refinements and alterations were made to the Type 188's design.
-As a result, a largely rectangular wing plan was adopted between the engine nacelles alongside horn-balanced ailerons on the compact outer wings; the all-moving tailplane was also raised to the top of the fin while the chord was also extended to accommodate single-engine failure during take-off.
+As a result, a largely rectangular wing plan was adopted between the engine nacelles alongside horn-balanced ailerons on the compact outer wings; the all-moving tailplane was also raised to the top of the fin while the chord was extended to accommodate single-engine failure during take-off.

-It was ultimately decided that there would be three aircraft built, one being a static test frame while the other two (constructor numbers 13518 and 13519) would be used for flight testing.
+It was ultimately decided that three aircraft would be built, one as a static test frame and two (constructor numbers 13518 and 13519) for flight testing.
 On 4 January 1954, under contract number KC/2M/04/CB.42(b), the serial numbers XF923 and XF926 were given to the two aircraft.
 To support the development of the Avro 730 Mach 3 reconnaissance bomber, another three aircraft were ordered (Serial Numbers XK429, XK434 and XK436).
-However, this follow-up order would be eventually cancelled shortly after the Avro 730 programme was itself terminated during 1957 as part of that year's review of defence spending.
-Despite this, the Type 188 project was continued for the time being as a high speed research aircraft.
+However, this follow-up order was cancelled shortly after the Avro 730 programme was itself terminated during 1957 as part of that year's review of defence spending.
+Nonetheless, the Type 188 project was continued for some time as a high speed research aircraft.